theonethread/falkor-commander/readme.md

 #### **Getting Involved**

 We believe - and we hope you do too - that learning how to code, how to think, and how to contribute to free- and open source software can empower the next generation of coders and creators.
-We **value** first time contributors just the same as rock stars of the OSS world, so if you're interested to get involved, just head over to our [Contribution Guidelines](https://github.com/theonethread/.github/blob/master/.github/contributing.md "Open") for a quick heads-up!
+We **value** first time contributors just the same as rock stars of the OSS world, so if you're interested in getting involved, just head over to our [Contribution Guidelines](https://github.com/theonethread/.github/blob/master/.github/contributing.md "Open") for a quick heads-up!

 #### **License**